byjg/php-restserver/README.md

 ### Routing

 RestServer ByJG uses the Nikic/FastRoute project to do the routing.
-Yout need copy the file httpdocs/route-dist.php as route.php into the root of your public folder accessible throught the web.
+Yout need copy the file web/app-dist.php as route.php into the root of your public folder accessible throught the web.

-The route-dist is look like to:
+The app-dist.php file looks like to:

 ```php
 require_once __DIR__ . '/../vendor/autoload.php';